anichucai/pyhton-repo/README.md

 make test
 ```

-Excecute breformatting with black to be compliant with pep8
+Excecute reformatting with black to be compliant with pep8

 ``` bash
 make reformat